-This is an all time Punjabi classic and one that many a happy occasion must have!
-Known as Maa Ki Daal this is a lush creamy lentil preparation using black udad bean and red kidney beans, sizzled with shredded ginger, garlic and chilli
+This is a lush creamy lentil preparation using black urad bean and red kidney beans, sizzled with shredded ginger, garlic and chili.

 A combination of Toor and Masoor Daal (yellow & pink lentils) cooked and sizzled with chopped garlic, cumin and red chilli.
 This process of sizzling is known as “Tadka”, hence the name Tadka Daal immortalised by our Mr. Brady it is impossible for us to take this daal off our menu.